 2. Install the centrifugal clutch housing onto the driven shaft; then install the splined bushing and secure with the driven pulley retaining nut.
-Tighten to 40 ft-lb.
+Tighten to 40 ft-lb (54.4 N-m).

 3. Install the movable drive face onto the crankshaft making sure to "bottom" the sheave out against the center bushing.
 The crankshaft splines should be visible and the stepped washer should sit over the splines.